razedulislam/devops_notes/23. ansible_automation_with_react_app_deplo/README.md

 ```
 ### will get your set password as output

+# Dockerhub image not pushed or denied issue when try to push image
 ## if image push not work using ansible playbook

+Step 1:
+`Firstly crete a reository in docker hub`

 ### build the image manually using dockerfile
 ```
 docker build -t my-react-app .